 Secondary addresses this as part of the program approval process and we recognize that this is an area that we will work on as a consortium to increase the number of students who will have access to quality WBL experiences.
+Riverland will work with the new WBL specialist at MDE to organize a PD with our consortia in the region.
+This funding will cover substitute costs and travel for teachers.
+We will partner with the southern consortia group in collaboaration.

-Describe how your consortium will partner will employers to develop or expand work-based learning programs for all CTE students, including special populations at both the secondary and postsecondary levels.
+• Describe how your consortium will partner will employers to develop or expand work-based learning programs for all CTE students, including special populations at both the secondary and postsecondary levels.

 The Riverland consortium will partner will employers to develop or expand work-based learning programs for all CTE students, including special populations at both the secondary and postsecondary levels through the following ways: at postsecondary the Career Connections Director in collaboration with many partners (employers, Chambers of Commerce, CareerForce, and other community organizations will offer robust opportunities for experiential learning including more formalized WBL for CTE students.
 The Career Connections Director will work with program faculty, and regional business partners to create additional WBL and career development services that will support students through expanded opportunities in this area.
 We also anticipate that this will support an increase in our 2P1 indicator data as more students will complete their postsecondary award before leaving the college.
 In addition to the Perkins funding of part of this position the college will contribute significant in-kind in this area to support this area.
 Postsecondary will work with the IR to make sure that we are mindful of the data that reflects that all students, including special populations, have experiential learning as part of their program completion.
 At secondary the Riverland consortium will partner will employers to develop and expand work-based learning programs for all CTE students, and the career navigator/s will interface with the postsecondary Career Connections Director to integrate the experiential learning across both systems for a seamless experience for CTE students.
+(Note: postsecondary will fund the Career Connections position and this shows that the college was able to sustain the position after Perkins funding ended, and the initiative was successful)

-Based on the most recent data, many consortia are close to improvement plan status at the secondary level.
-Describe how your consortium will invest financial resources to increase workbased learning opportunities.
+• Based on the most recent data, many consortia are close to improvement plan status at the secondary level.
+Describe how your consortium will invest financial resources to increase work-based learning opportunities.